nfxpnk/markguide/README.md

 # Markguide

-Markguide is living style-guide, pattern library, guidelines and documentation static site generator with extensive styles monitoring and Sass components reports.
-It generates documentation from markdown files and documentation comment in `scss` files.
+Markguide is a living style-guide, pattern library, guidelines, and documentation static site generator with extensive style monitoring and Sass component reports.
+It generates documentation from markdown files and documentation comments in `scss` files.

-It is opinionated.
-Because it is, probably, impossible to cover all cases in CSS/Sass.
-It designed primarily as "style-guide driven development" tool with focus on splited files approach and incapsulated components with normative Sass imports structure.
+It is opinionated because it is probably impossible to cover all cases in CSS/Sass.
+It is designed primarily as a "style-guide driven development" tool with a focus on split files approach and encapsulated components with normative Sass import structures.

 * [Live example](https://nfxpnk.github.io/???/)

 ## Folder Structure

 This documentation provides an overview of the folder structure for this project, including the purpose of each folder and its contents.

 ### `_example`

-This folder contains SCSS example files and static HTML files destination.
+This folder contains SCSS example files and static HTML file destinations.

 ### `app`

 This is the main folder that contains all the modules' JavaScript files.

 ### `assets`

 This folder contains CSS and JavaScript files for the static HTML files.

 ### `bin`

 This folder contains the executable files for the project's modules.

 ### `helpers`

 This folder contains miscellaneous helper scripts.

 ### `scss`

 This folder contains SCSS files for the style guide only.

 ## Features

-* blazing fast thanks to Mustache and Marked.
-It primary designed as development platform;
+* Blazing fast thanks to Mustache and Marked.
+It is primarily designed as a development platform.
-* supports incremental builds, so only changed pages could be updated;
+* Supports incremental builds, so only changed pages are updated.
-* could be setup with livereload;
+* Can be set up with livereload.
-* small list of dependencies
+* Small list of dependencies:
     * ansi-colors
     * fancy-log
     * lorem-ipsum
     * marked
     * mustache
     * pug
-* all internal templates and styles could be overwritten on project level;
+* All internal templates and styles can be overwritten on the project level.
-* could be used as simple guide docs generator;
+* Can be used as a simple guide docs generator.

 ### Components library